josefadamcik/SofleKeyboard/docs/build_guide_choc.md

 Make sure you know which side you are working on, and don't make two left hand sides by mistake.

+I generally install shortest to tallest so the board lays flat making soldering easier.
+This means installing all the components on the back before working on the ProMicro and remaining components on the front.
+You can also install a few components at time and test along the way.

 The order of assemby does not matter **except** for these 3 components because they stack on top of one another:
   1. the four OLED jumpers
   2. the Pro Micro
   3. the OLED screen

-The remaining components I generally install shortest to tallest so the board lays flat making soldering easier.
-You can also install a few components at time and test along the way.

 Components installed on the back of the PCB:
   - switch sockets